 Side note; most “pickling” techniques (when working with stain) call for wiping against the direction of the grain when working with oak wood.
 This ensures that the paint or stain seeps way down into the pores of the wood.
 This doesn’t apply to this project because it’s not oak wood and we aren’t using a stain.

 If you are looking for a weathered white wash look, I’ve shared a few different techniques for that.
-I’ve created a post for a DIY weathered wood look on a smooth surface (like laminate) and also how to create a weathered wood look on new wood.
+I created a post for a DIY weathered wood look on a smooth surface (like laminate) and also how to create a weathered wood look on new wood.
 The last post about DIY weathered wood techniques uses a product you never would think to use!
-I of course have video tutorials on both.
+I of course have video tutorials for both.

 Related Whitewash furniture posts